OAKLAND INTERNATIONAL FINISHES FISCAL YEAR 2017 WITH STRONG PASSENGER TRAFFIC GAINS

 Oakland, CA: (July 31, 2017) – Oakland International Airport released June traffic reports today, revealing passenger growth of 9.4% over June 2016.
 Total passengers increased from 1,113,508 in June 2016, to 1,218,265 this year.
 Seat capacity grew by 6.5% during the month.
 Passenger traffic for the last 12 months increased 8.4% over the prior year to 12,593,371.

-OAK is experiencing its busiest summer travel season since 2007 including a record 82,000 International passengers in June - a 106% increase over last year, reflecting new flights and destinations offered by Southwest, Norwegian Air, LEVEL, and British Airways.
+OAK is experiencing its busiest summer travel season since 2007 including a record 82,000 International passengers in June - a 106% increase over last year, reflecting new flights and destinations offered by Southwest and Norwegian Air.

 Port of Oakland Director of Aviation, Bryant L. Francis stated, “We are pleased to report the busiest month of the Fiscal Year for passenger traffic at Oakland International.
 Increased awareness of OAK as a convenient and easily accessible Bay Area Gateway for residents and visitors, both domestically and internationally, is driving passenger activity and that growth is poised to continue well into the future.”